 This program is available to any Canisius student who wishes to create his or her own field of study, has a cumulative GPA of 2.5 or better, and is familiar enough with at least two faculty members who will support his or her plans.
-Incoming students who plan to create a specialized major should matriculate as undeclared and may begin working with the Dean of Arts & Sciences and/or a faculty member after the completion of their first semester to start the proposal process.
+Incoming students who plan to create a specialized major should matriculate as undeclared and may begin working with an associate dean after the completion of their first semester to start the proposal process.
 Creating a sound proposal will require:

 - An in-depth explanation of career and future goals as well as learning objectives as they relate to the proposed specialized studies major.

 - An exact list of proposed courses including a detailed narrative outlining the rational regarding their relation to each other and the student’s future goals.